 Participants are immediately vested in their contributions and fund earnings or losses.
-Participants are fully vested in the Company's contributions after three years of service, except for certain collective bargaining participants who vest immediately.
-Forfeited non-vested accounts totaling \$34,164 at December 31, 2004 can be used to reduce future employer contributions or plan administrative expenses.
+Participants are fully vested in the Company's contributions after three years of service.
+Forfeited non-vested accounts totaling \$31,561 at December 31, 2004 can be used to reduce future employer contributions or plan administrative expenses.